Euro zone bond yields pushed higher by global rate repricing - Up News Info

 The higher commodity prices and supply disruptions which are pushing up inflation in the euro zone are transitory but may last well into next year, ECB policymaker and Italian central bank governor Ignazio Visco said on Monday.

-(Reporting by Dhara Ranasinghe, Saikat Chatterjee and Yoruk Bahceli Editing by Gareth Jones, Kirsten Donovan)
+(Reporting by Dhara Ranasinghe, Saikat Chatterjee and Yoruk Bahceli Editing by Andrew Heavens)